Call: (716) 375-2164

 Every semester, the library conducts selected workshops that cover how to most effectively use library databases and the citation management tool.
 The citation workshop also includes word processing hints.

 We will be glad to schedule an online workshop at any time for interested online graduate students, upon request.
 Any online workshops will be recorded and posted for later viewing.
-To request an online workshop, please contact Ann Tenglund at email@example.com.
-We will also be scheduling workshops especially for online graduate students.
-The library currently uses Go To Meeting software for online workshops, which works on PCs, Macs, and mobile devices.
-Workshops are limited to 25 attendees, but if more than 25 people wish to attend, another workshop will be scheduled right away.
+To request an online workshop, please contact Ann Tenglund at firstname.lastname@example.org.
+We will also be scheduling workshops especially for online graduate students, which are open to all graduate students, even if you attend classes online.
+The library currently uses Zoom software for online workshops, which works on PCs, Macs, and mobile devices.

-Library workshops can also be presented to a class, during a synchronous, scheduled meeting time for the class, or at a convenient time for class members.
-If you would like to arrange a library presentation for your class, please ask your professor to contact Ann Tenglund in the library (firstname.lastname@example.org), who coordinates the library's instruction and workshop programs.
+Library workshops can also be presented to a class.
+If you are online, we can schedule a synchronous, scheduled meeting time for the class, or at a convenient time for class members.
+The session would be recorded for your future use.
+If you would like to arrange a library presentation for your class, please ask your professor to contact Ann Tenglund in the library (email@example.com),

 You will be using a variety of resources for your projects and papers, including material accessed via the open Internet.
 As you know, you need to be careful when utilizing materials found online.
 It would be very embarrassing to be making a presentation to your colleagues in class or at work and find that you had relied on an Internet hoax site to prepare your presentation.